How to Trade the Rising Wedge Pattern’s 81% Success Rate

 When the price breaks above or below one of these lines, it indicates that either bullish or bearish momentum is gaining strength.
 Investors should watch for a break above the upper trendline to enter long positions and look for a break below the lower trendline to enter short positions.

 It is important to note that rising wedges can be either continuation or reversal patterns, depending on the direction of the prior trend.
-If the market was in an uptrend prior to the wedge forming, then a break above the upper trendline is likely to lead to prices continuing in the direction of the prior trend.
+If the market was in an uptrend before the wedge formed, then a break above the upper trendline is likely to lead to prices continuing in the direction of the prior trend.
 Similarly, if the market was in a downtrend before forming a rising wedge, then a break below the lower trendline could signal a continuation.

 This Abbot Laboratories (ABT) chart shows four rising wedges with plotted price targets.
 Notice how the first rising wedge fails to meet its price target.
 The next three hit their downside target.
 All four rising wedges developed during a bear market, signaling a continuation of the trend.